microsoft/Imitating-Human-Behaviour-w-Diffusion/README.md

 python plot.py
 ```

-If everything runs correctly, you should end up with `figures` directory containing the main claw machine result figures shown in the paper.
+This creates a `figures` directory containing the main claw machine result figures shown in the paper.
+This cycles through all methods, and uses the transformer denoising network, resulting in a run time >24 hours.

 ## Trademarks